From BR Bullpen

 The Yankees now had a difficult decision to make for 2011: let Posada catch again for the final year of his contract, release him, or find some other solution.
 Encouraged by his good power numbers, they decided to make Posada a full-time designated hitter, with Russell Martin being brought in as a free agent to handle catching duties.
 Jorge was in fact the starting DH against righthanded pitchers for most of the season, but the end of the line was clearly drawing closer.
 His batting average fell to .235, and he went for long stretches when he was contributing almost nothing with the bat.
 A few power spurts during the season helped him finish with 14 homers and as many doubles, but he was benched increasingly frequently as the season progressed, especially after top prospect Jesus Montero was called up in September and showed a live bat.
 He played a few games in the field, the most memorable being the only game at second base of his major league career; it came in the 9th inning on August 25th, in the game in which the Yankees became the first major league team to hit three grand slams in one game.
 Another highlight was on August 13th, when he hit the 10th and last grand slam of his career and drove in 6 runs in a win over the Tampa Bay Rays at New Yankee Stadium.
 Finally, he had a last hurrah in the ALDS as he hit .429 against the Detroit Tigers.
 The Yankees bowed out in five games, though, and after the season, rumors began mounting that he would announce his retirement before the following spring, rumours which were confirmed when Posada confirmed his retirement at a press conference organized at New Yankee Stadium on January 24, 2012.

 Posada was a teammate of Mariano Rivera and Derek Jeter for all 17 seasons he played in the major leagues, more seasons than any other trio of teammates in history.
 It is likely that all three will eventually be enshrined in Cooperstown.
 Jorge probably faces the most difficult task of the three, as he was often overshadowed by stars more prominent in the media during his playing career, but his numbers do not lie: 1,829 games - over 1500 of them behind the plate - and a career batting line of .273/.374/.474 with 275 homers, 379 doubles and over 1,000 RBI.
 His career OPS+ was an excellent 121.
 Also worthy of notice is that he retired having played the second highest number of postseason games in history, 125, trailing only Jeter, and was well ahead of anyone for postseason games as a catcher - 119 to 63 for Yogi Berra.
 Only Bill Dickey had played more game at catcher in Yankees history, and he was in the franchise top ten for both doubles and homers.
 He was also remarkably consistent during his career, being durable and productive year after year.
 Very few catchers have been able to put up such brilliant offensive numbers for such a long period.
 Ironically, two of them - Berra and Dickey - also spent their entire career (or just about) with the Yankees.
-Had he played with almost any other franchise, Posada would be recognized as the greatest catcher in team history without an argument.

 Notable Achievements